ap-dev-at-home/proxy-js-ui/README.md

 ## select-sheet

-Webcomponent displaying a set of options to select from.
+WebComponent displaying a set of options to select from.

 ### Constructor